--In contrast, the second includes recycling capabilities and is parameterized to represent a standard facility suitable for upgrading municipal or manufacturing wastewater to potable standards, such as a membrane bioreactor.
-In addition, the modelmodule includes a rural wastewater treatment technology that meets the United Nations guidelines for clean water and sanitation in rural areas and is equivalent to a standard septic system.
+In contrast, the second includes recycling capabilities and is parameterized to represent a standard facility suitable for upgrading municipal or manufacturing wastewater to potable standards, such as a membrane bioreactor.
+In addition, the module includes a rural wastewater treatment technology that meets the United Nations guidelines for clean water and sanitation in rural areas and is equivalent to a standard septic system.
 It ensures enough wastewater treatment capacity, including recycling and conventional treatment, to support the projected return flow connected to treatment.
 The desalination potentials have been estimated following the approach in (Parkinson et al., 2019b), where desalination capacity data are inferred against GDP trends using a logistic function.
 Here, data on water stress from (Byers et al., 2018) have been added to the function to include the climate dimension in the projections (see Figure S 4.1.4).

-WcFor calculating water withdrawal and return flows from energy technologies, we use the approach detailed by (Fricko et al., 2016) to calculate water withdrawal and return flows from energy technologies.
-Each energy technology requiring water is provided with a withdrawal and consumption intensity (e.g., cubic kilometreskilometres per GWh).
-This allows, which then allows the modelmodule to translate technology outputs into water requirements and return flows, which in turn balance with the available supply.
+We use the approach detailed by (Fricko et al., 2016) to calculate water withdrawal and return flows from energy technologies.
+Each energy technology requiring water is provided with a withdrawal and consumption intensity (e.g., cubic kilometres per GWh).
+This allows the module to translate technology outputs into water requirements and return flows, which balance with the available supply.
 For power plant cooling technologies, where the water requirements are calculated as a function of heat rate, the efficiency change in the energy technologies (e.g., lower heat rates) impacts the cooling requirements per unit of electricity produced.
 The withdrawal and consumption intensities for power plant cooling technologies align with the range reported by (Meldrum et al., 2013a).
-In contrast, while the electricity balance computation includes additional electricity demands from recirculating and dry cooling technologies are included in the electricity balance computation.
-Other technologies adhere to the data in (Fricko et al., 2016)

-The energy footprints of various components of the water sector, including supply (surface water and groundwater extraction), distribution (urban and rural), and wastewater treatment (treatment, recycling, and re-use), are interconnected with the electricity needs of the energy sector.
+In contrast, the electricity balance computation includes additional electricity demands from recirculating and dry cooling technologies.
+Other technologies adhere to the data (Fricko et al., 2016) The energy footprints of various components of the water sector, including supply (surface water and groundwater extraction), distribution (urban and rural), and wastewater treatment (treatment, recycling, and re-use), are interconnected with the electricity needs of the energy sector.
 This connection is established through basin-region mapping, which enables the spatial aggregation of appropriate fractions of electricity requirements to the region (R11) where the water sector's electricity consumption is managed.
-Table 1 indicates indicated different references used for electricity requirements per unit of water infrastructure activity at different stages.
+Table 1 indicates different references used for electricity requirements per unit of water infrastructure activity at different stages.